Pimping the Nokia N82

 Nokia Maps 2 Screenshot

-Nokia Maps 2 is still a very decent real time sat-nav, with POI subsystem; Google Maps has come a long way since the Java-based v1.0!
+Nokia Maps 2 is still a very decent real time sat-nav, with POI subsystem; and Google Maps has come a long way since the Java-based v1.0!

 As you'll have seen from Phones Show 112, I've also had a lot of fun with Viewranger, a bitmap-based off-road mapping system (that I know Rafe is also a big fan of) - see the video for a brief demonstration.
 With the N82's transflective screen (so it's great in the sun), with the abundance of RAM (Viewranger is heavy on resources) and with the general ruggedness of the device, it's the perfect Viewranger vehicle.